admhpr/rechat/README.md

 # Rechat

-A simple React chat application to homage to slack!
+A simple React chat application to pay homage to slack!

 ![demo](./assets/rechat-demo.gif)